Privacy policy

 - they request information about us;

-- they attend UKRIO events such as training workshops or our annual conference;
+- they attend UKRIO events such as training workshops, webinars, consultations, or conferences;

 - an individual contacts UKRIO for confidential advice.